-There are two types of pills specifically designed to keep you from becoming pregnant if you've had unprotected vaginal intercourse.
+Certain types of pills are specifically designed to keep you from becoming pregnant if you've had unprotected sex.
 These medications are sometimes referred to as the "morning-after pill."

 In terms of your overall health, it makes little difference when you stop taking the pill.
 When you finally do stop the pill, you can expect some bleeding, which may change the rhythm of your menstrual cycle.
 But you can stop at any time.